-Serves on various interagency committees, teams and work groups dealing with specific local or geographic issues.
+Serves on various interagency committees, teams and work groups dealing with specific local, geographic or national fire management issues.
 Identifies research needs and applies new technology.
+Manages aviation programs or operations.

-May direct, supervise or contribute to phases of the budget formulation process to assure balance in the fire organization at varying levels of funding, and initiates changes as appropriate.
+Directs and supervises all phases of the budget formulation process to assure balance in the fire organization at varying levels of funding, and initiates changes as appropriate.
 Monitors the expenditure of funds to assure fiscal integrity.